- Major Jump-Off Point: Brgy. Macalana, Barlig, Mt. Province

 From Macalana, the trail will lead one along stone-walled terraces and pine forests.
 On the higher elevations, mossy forests dominate.
 The trail may be winding and steep in some parts, but the sights of orchids, mosses, and trees can relieve one’s exhaustion.

 Small, endemic birds are also usual sights.
 Moreover, there are two springs where hikers can stop for a drink.
 On a personal note, a slower pace would be preferable since you get to see and appreciate the natural wonders lining the trail.

 All in all, the hike to Mt Amuyao can take three to five hours, depending on one’s pace.

 When atop Mt Amuyao

-The sights to see atop Mt Amuyao are every mountaineers dream.
-Foremost of which are the beautiful sunrises and sunsets.
-Stunning sea of clouds frequently appear.
+The sights to see atop Mt Amuyao are every mountaineer’s dream.
+Foremost of which are beautiful sunrises and sunsets.
+A stunning sea of clouds frequently appear.
 According to the locals, the best time to go to Mt Amuyao is just after the rains.
-They claim that the sea of cloud formations are at their best during these times.
+They claim that the sea of cloud formations are at their best during these periods.

 On clear, sunny days, one can have a panoramic glimpse of the mountain ranges of Ifugao, Kalinga, Benguet and the distant plains of Isabela.
 Add to these the mountains of Barlig, carpeted in mossy and dipterocarp forests.
 Barlig, after all, is the last ecological frontier of Mountain Province.